cemac/CFizer/README.md

 # Setup
 The most important setup for users is to check/complete the `cfizer/vocabulary.yml` and `cfizer/config.yml` files.
 They define, respectively, how the MONC variables are to be modified for CF compliance, and parameters that should be uniform across a set of files, including the source of the original data.

-[CF Conventions recommend](http://cfconventions.org/Data/cf-conventions/cf-conventions-1.10/cf-conventions.html#description-of-file-contents) the following global attributes be present in all datasets:
+At the beginning of `config.yml` are the global attributes that [CF Conventions recommend](http://cfconventions.org/Data/cf-conventions/cf-conventions-1.10/cf-conventions.html#description-of-file-contents) be present in all datasets:
 - `title`:          Set automatically by CFizer, based on file names and any merge/split operations.
 - `institution`:    This should be provided in `config.yml`.
 "Specifies where the original data was produced."
 - `source`:         Details of how the data were generated, e.g. MONC version ...
 To be provided in `config.yml`.